A topic from the subject of Isolation in Chemistry.

 Separation and purification methods in chemistry involve techniques used to separate mixtures into their individual components or to remove impurities from a substance.
 These methods are essential for various analytical and synthetic processes in chemistry, biochemistry, and other related fields.

-- Chromatography: A technique that separates components based on their different rates of movement through a stationary phase (e.g., paper chromatography, thin-layer chromatography, gas chromatography, high-performance liquid chromatography).
+• Chromatography: A technique that separates components based on their different affinities for a stationary and a mobile phase.
+Different types include paper chromatography, thin-layer chromatography (TLC), gas chromatography (GC), and high-performance liquid chromatography (HPLC).

 Main Concepts